DataBigDawg/Windows-SDK/README.md

-Accela Windows-SDK
+Accela Windows SDK
 ===========
-Accela SDK for Windows allows you to add Accela Civic functionality to your Windows 8, Windows Store apps.
+Accela SDK for Windows allows you to build Civic apps for Windows Phone 8 and Windows Store, using Civic Platform.
-Accela publishes the Accela SDK for Windows Store apps to the NuGet Gallery at https://nuget.org/packages/AccelaSDK/.
+Accela publishes the Accela SDK for Windows to the NuGet Gallery at https://nuget.org/packages/AccelaSDK/.

-## How To Build SDK